virtusize/virtusize.github.io/source/integration-guide/integration.rst

 Button not showing
 ^^^^^^^^^^^^^^^^^^

-The button is only shown, if there is a valid product found in the Virtusize database or supplied in any other way.
+The button is only shown if there is a valid product found in the Virtusize database or supplied in any other way.
 Make sure that there is a valid product.